DLR-RM/shape-completion/README.md

 ## Code
 ### [`conf`](https://github.com/DLR-RM/shape-completion/tree/main/conf)

 The [`conf`](https://github.com/DLR-RM/shape-completion/tree/main/conf) submodule contains configuration files for the project.
+Make sure to set paths to `log` and any dataset directories you want to use in `dirs/default.yaml`.
 More details can be found in the [README](https://github.com/DLR-RM/shape-completion/blob/main/conf/README.md).

 ### [`libs`](https://github.com/DLR-RM/shape-completion/tree/main/libs)